 You will be asked to confirm every two years that you still require an assisted pull -out service.

-20. Where will my recycling go?
+24. Where does my waste and recycling go?

 Paper, card and cardboard collected from your blue-lidded bin or sack will be baled and sent to reprocessors for recycling into newspapers and packaging.